mainlp/mainlp.github.io/_pages/projects.md

 ### <a name="travolta">Travolta: Tracing Attitudes And Variation In Online Luxembourgish Text Archives</a>

-This project, led by Prof. Christoph Purschke from the University of Luxembourg combines Natural Language Processing with sociolinguistic analysis to trace the development of written Luxembourgish an public discourse online.
+This project, led by Prof. Christoph Purschke from the University of Luxembourg combines Natural Language Processing with sociolinguistic analysis to trace the development of written Luxembourgish and public discourse online.

 - See the [TRAVOLTA project page](https://www.uni.lu/fhse-en/research-projects/travolta-tracing-attitudes-and-variation-in-online-luxembourgish-text-archives/)